-Contact a sales representative or call Customer Care at 866.MOBILITY.
-To add online, go to att.com/myatt, log in, and follow the steps to view international options.
+Wireless service is required to add International features.
+Certain eligibility rules and restrictions apply.
+Contact a sales representative or call Customer Care at 866.MOBILITY for details and assistance.
+To add online, go to att.com/myatt, log in, and follow the steps to view wireless plans and international options.
 Certain eligibility rules and restrictions apply.

-AT&T Unlimited Plan subscribers can talk, text, and use plan data with an eligible device in Canada and Mexico for no roaming charge when you add the Roam North America feature.
+AT&T unlimited plan customers can talk, text, and use their plan data with an eligible device in Mexico or Canada for no roaming charge.
 Go to att.com/roamna for details.